 Scientists fear that many bird species could soon suffer the fate of the passenger pigeon (Ectopistes Migratorius) — a bird that once numbered in billions, but silently went extinct in the early 1900s.

-“Multiple, independent lines of evidence show a massive reduction in the abundance of birds,” says Ken Rosenberg, the study’s lead author and a senior scientist at the Cornell Lab of Ornithology and American Bird Conservancy.
+“Multiple, independent lines of evidence show a massive reduction in the abundance of birds in North America,” says Ken Rosenberg, the study’s lead author and a senior scientist at the Cornell Lab of Ornithology and American Bird Conservancy.
 “We expected to see continuing declines of threatened species.
 But for the first time, the results also showed pervasive losses among common birds across all habitats, including backyard birds.”

 Analysing the data recorded by a network of 143 weather radars across North America, scientists also tracked the changes in nighttime spring migration of birds from 2007 and 2017.
 The radars, which can detect avian migration even in areas where birds are otherwise poorly monitored on the ground, revealed a 14% decline in migratory birds since 2007.